syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaskedEdit/localization.md

 ---
 layout: post
-title: Localization with Syncfusion® SfMaskedEdit control for Xamarin.iOS platform
+title: Localization with Syncfusion® SfMaskedEdit for Xamarin.iOS
 description: Learn how to localize special symbols such as currency symbol, date separator, decimal separator, etc., in SfMaskedEdit control for Xamarin.iOS platform
 platform: xamarin.ios
 control: SfMaskedEdit